 What vehicle are you looking for?

 Our entry level vehicle is the sleek Mercedes E-Class, often referred to as the ‘business class’ option.
-Most companies also include BMW 5 series as an alternative to the Mercedes E Class, at iChauffeur we believe if you book a Mercedes E-Class we will send you a Mercedes E Class, no other manufacturers are acceptable.
+Most companies also include BMW 5 series as an alternative to the Mercedes E Class.
+At iChauffeur if you book a Mercedes E-Class we will send you a Mercedes E Class, no substitutions are acceptable.

 With many companies, if you book their first class option, you may travel in a BMW 7 series or Audi 8.
 With iChauffeur you will get a Mercedes S-Class, guaranteed.